Framework

 - Periodic institutional intervention required to stabilise labour reproduction

-If sustained empirical investigation showed that these patterns do not occur, or that economic instability can be explained without reference to the divergence between the Value field and Price field, the framework would require revision or abandonment.
+If sustained empirical investigation showed that these patterns do not occur, or that economic instability can be explained without reference to the divergence between the Value field and Price field, the framework would require revision or abandonment under CFMO, insofar as it would fail to generate stable explanatory and predictive constraint on observed economic dynamics.